CloudTestDrive/EventLabs/AppDev/K8S/sample.app.pipeline.md

 In the previous step you scaled out your application using the Web UI now shrink it using `kubectl`.
 Open a terminal and if necessary set KUBECONFIG variable to point your kubeconfig file location.
 First list your pods.

-	$ kubectl get pod -n=<YOUR_WERCKER_ID>
+	$ kubectl get pod -n=<YOUR_WERCKER_USERNAME>
 	NAME                                  READY     STATUS    RESTARTS   AGE
 	rest-jscreditscore-2526588690-4tvrm   1/1       Running   0          1d
 	rest-jscreditscore-2526588690-cc38l   1/1       Running   0          16m

-The two running, healthy pods listed.
-To decrease the number of pods simply set a new size for Replica Set use the scale command and identify the Replica Set using your deployment name.
+All the running pods listed.
+To decrease the number of pods simply set a new size for Replica Set by using the scale command.
+Identify the Replica Set using your deployment name and user number.
 Please note and change(!) properly your namespace's name before execute the scale command.

-	$ kubectl scale --replicas=1 deployment/rest-jscreditscore -n=<YOUR_WERCKER_ID>
+	$ kubectl scale --replicas=1 deployment/rest-jscreditscore<YOUR_ID> -n=<YOUR_WERCKER_USERNAME>
-	deployment "rest-jscreditscore" scaled

 The scale down is fast so probably when you refresh your Web UI (dashboard) you already can see only one pod is running.
 You can also check the number of pods using the previous *get pod* command.
 Instead of this get more detail about your deployment using the following command.
 (Don't forget to change the namespace parameter value.)

-	$ kubectl describe deployment rest-jscreditscore -n=<YOUR_WERCKER_ID>
+	$ kubectl describe deployment rest-jscreditscore<YOUR_ID> -n=<YOUR_WERCKER_ID>
 	Name:                   rest-jscreditscore
 	Namespace:              johnasmith
 	CreationTimestamp:      Mon, 04 Dec 2017 16:35:44 -0500